7 Ways to Help Insomnia Tonight

 Avoid Classic Triggers

 Reduce the stimulants and caffeine you’re consuming.
 Especially in the afternoon, avoid caffeine.
 This includes coffee, black and green tea, and chocolate.
-Some people also find alcohol, cheese, sugar, and spicy foods have a similar effect.
+Some people also find that alcohol, cheese, sugar, and spicy foods have a similar effect.

 Turn off your devices and limit screen time before bed.
 Research shows that the blue light our screens emit impacts the brain, and the hormone melatonin, which is responsible for healthy sleep patterns.

 Don’t eat before bed.
 Make your last meal of the day dinner.
-You may also want to avoid the following foods close to bedtime (they contain tyramine which increases brain stimulation): eggplant, potato, tomato, spinach, sauerkraut, bacon, and ham.
+You may also want to avoid the following foods close to bedtime (they contain tyramine, which increases brain stimulation): eggplant, potato, tomato, spinach, sauerkraut, bacon, and ham.

 Make it Cool and Dark